antrikshdhand/info1113/3rd Year/MATH1115/README.md

 You can find our code here: https://github.com/antrikshdhand/math1115-project-1

-### Project 2:
+### Project 2

 Project 2 was largely similar to Project 1 except that we were given the choice out of two datasets, and we were expected to pose as a stakeholder of our choosing when proposing research questions.
+It was also an individual project.
+The code has been added to the current folder.

+Both these assignments received 10/10.